In 2005, I applied to college and got into every school I applied to, including Harvard, Princeton, Stanford, and MIT. I decided to attend Harvard.

-1) a science obsessive with years of serious research work and ranked 6th in a national science competition, with future goals of being a neuroscientist or physician
+1) A science obsessive with years of serious research work and ranked 6th in a national science competition, with future goals of being a neuroscientist or physician

-2) balanced by strong academic performance in all subjects (4.0 GPA and perfect test scores, in both humanities and science) and proficiency in violin
+2) Balanced by strong academic performance in all subjects (4.0 GPA and perfect test scores, in both humanities and science) and proficiency in violin

-3) an irreverent personality who doesn’t take life too seriously, embraces controversy, and says what’s on his mind
+3) An irreverent personality who doesn’t take life too seriously, embraces controversy, and says what’s on his mind

-These 3 elements were the core to my application.
+These three elements were the core to my application.
 Together they tell a relatively unique Personal Narrative that distinguishes me from many other strong applicants.
 You get a surprisingly clear picture of what I’m about.
 There’s no question that my work in science was my “Spike” and was the strongest piece of my application, but my Personal Narrative included other supporting elements, especially a description of my personality.